assertjohn/chatgpt-wrapped/README.md

 ## DISCLAIMER

-This project is in no way associate with OpenAI or ChatGPT.
-This is an independant project I made for fun.
+This project is not affiliated with, endorsed by, or sponsored by OpenAI or ChatGPT.

 ## What is it?